 ”.
-After years of thinking about it, we made the plunge and wrote a book on the genetics of racing.
+After years of thinking about it, we made the plunge and wrote (after several more years) a book on the genetics of racing.
 If you are serious about pigeon racing, this book is a must read.
 The details about this project, along with a preview, are available here

-is that we have begun extensive testing of the LDHA and DRD4 genes.
-Recently, there have been scientific papers published which suggest that there may be a relationship between pigeons with certain alleles for the LDHA and DRD4 genes and superior racing performance.
-It is way too early to say just how strong these relationships are, but it is an exciting development and we are pleased to be one of the first breeding operations in the world to begin extensive DNA testing for these allele in our breeding flock.
-We can now offer excellent breeding prospects that are AA for LDHA.
+.
+There have been scientific papers published which suggest that there may be a relationship between pigeons with certain alleles for the LDHA and DRD4 genes and superior racing performance.
+It is way too early to say just how strong these relationships are, but it is an exciting development and we are pleased to be one of the first breeding operations in the world to do such extensive DNA testing for these alleles in our breeding flock.
+To date we have genotyped over two thousand of our past and current birds.
 You can read more about the LDHA gene here

 Our primary focus is on breeding and testing.
 We do not spend much time on marketing and sales.
 In fact we do almost no advertising.
 Our sales are largely from word of mouth and from visitors to this site.
 Don’t misunderstand me on this point - We do sell birds, we are just extremely selective in what we offer for sale.
 Let us know what you need and we will work with you.
 We do try to maintain an inventory of about a dozen top birds for sale at all times.
 We will offer a limited number of youngsters at a low cost for testing purposes.
 The details are described here.